masasam/emacs-easy-hugo/README.md

 # easy-hugo [![melpa badge][melpa-badge]][melpa-link] [![melpa stable badge][melpa-stable-badge]][melpa-stable-link]

-Emacs major mode for writing blogs made with hugo by markdown or org-mode or AsciiDoc or reStructuredText
+Emacs major mode for writing blogs made with hugo by markdown or org-mode or AsciiDoc or reStructuredText or mmark or html

 ## Screencast